fluent/fluent-bit-docs/administration/scheduling-and-retries.md

 ### Retry example

-The following example configures two outputs where the HTTP plugin has an unlimited number of while the Elasticsearch plugin have a limit of `5` retries:
+The following example configures two outputs, where the HTTP plugin has an unlimited number of retries, and the Elasticsearch plugin have a limit of `5` retries:

 ```text
 [OUTPUT]